michaelnordmeyer/agate/tools/docker/README.md

-# Install agate in a docker container
+# Install Agate in a docker container

-(these instructions assume you use linux and have some experience with both docker and the command line)

 ## Obtain the source code

 There are currently no container images online so you have to build the image yourself before you can use it.
 There are two options available for this: downloading a release or cloning the repository with `git`.

 I will explain both methods but if you're unsure which method to use, I would recommend the release for new comers because it's probably more tested so you'll encounter less problems.

 ### Download the release tarball